rentaflop/rentaflop-miner/README.md

 representations or warranties, express or implied, regarding the nature or quality of this software.

 ## about
-The host software controls all actions run by rentaflop hosts.
+This software controls all actions run by rentaflop hosts.
 In particular, it contains host hardware registration, a daemon that communicates with rentaflop's servers for instructions, and functionality to launch crypto mining and guest sandbox connections.
 We've open sourced our host software in the interest of security.
 Security is rentaflop's priority, therefore commands run on the host machine (either by the host or guests) must be carried out safely.